-Automating creation of Per-Location Views
+Automating Creation of Per-Location Views Automating Creation of Per-Location Views

-Automating creation of Per-Location Views
+Automating the Creation of Per-Location Views

 SharePoint offers the capability of customizing the Views in Folders.
 This can be done manually.
 This article will show you how to automate the configuration of views for each folder in a document library.